diemastermonkey/dial-o-tron/README.md

 In some cases the choice might be completely random (think `<MOOD>`), but in most it will be procedurally-generated.

 The NPC's seeded 'RNG' will generate a number (say, 0 to 63), which will become the array index into the `NAME` array.
 To simplify this, the random index will be modulo'd with the length of the `NAME` array, normalizing it.
+This is appropriate for something like `NAME`, which needs to stay the same for every dialed number.
+A `MOOD`, in constrast, could and should change.

+*Note*: In some cases, these procgen values are 'peeled off' the RNG as-needed.
+This works in a scenario where these determinations are made in the same order each time, and each entity is 'one-off' - it doesn't need to repeat its outputs.
+In situations where choices are made in varying or unpredictable order, the RNG is re-seeded with the NPC's seed + asc(token) being determined.
+This ensures that every request to 'determine the name' will yield the same name each time.
+See the 'DND Attributes' code in *Doors* for an example of this.

 ## Self-Modifying Runtime Code
 So much self-modifying code I'm no longer sure if I'm writing this, or it's writing itself.